 What artistic techniques did Charles Marion Russell use in "The Signal Fire"?

-What symbolism is present in "The Signal Fire"?
+What symbols are present in "The Signal Fire"?

-The signal fire itself serves as a powerful symbol of communication and alertness among Native American tribes, representing their connection to the land and their community.
-It also signifies the urgency and importance of messages in times of conflict.
+The signal fire itself serves as a powerful symbol of communication and alertness among Native American tribes.
+It represents the connection between people and the land, as well as the urgency of conveying important messages.

-How does "The Signal Fire" reflect Russell's view of Native American culture?
+How does "The Signal Fire" reflect Charles Marion Russell's view of Native American culture?

-What role does light play in "The Signal Fire"?
+What role does the landscape play in "The Signal Fire"?

-What is the significance of the landscape in "The Signal Fire"?
+What is the significance of the fire in the painting?

 How does "The Signal Fire" compare to other works by Charles Marion Russell?